sherifi/opentender-playbook/README.md

 ### install ubuntu

-you must use `app` as your main user name, password as you choose
+you must use `opentender` as your main user name, password as you choose

 ### add files to ansible "files" folder